Do you need a Google Analytics Plugin for WordPress?

 What do you think?

-Let me know in the comments what you think and if you have any questions, ask in the comments.
+Let me know what you think and if you have any questions, get in touch today.